garden-io/garden/docs/guides/running-service-in-local-mode.md

 The _local mode_ leaves the proxy container deployed in the target k8s cluster after exit.
 The affected services must be re-deployed manually by using `garden deploy`.

-The next step is to fully integrate local services into remote clusters and to establish connections to all dependent data sources and services.

 ## How it works